isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-queen-bee-networks.md

 permalink: /enterprisejobskills/programmes-and-initiatives/upgrade-skills/skillsfuture-queen-bee-networks/
 ---

+### Join a SkillsFuture Queen Bee network to receive skills advice and support

+The SkillsFuture Queen Bees (SFQBs) are industry leaders who take on a leading role to champion skills development in organisations, particularly for the Small and Medium Enterprises (SMEs).
+As SFQBs, they provide skills advisory and support to guide organisations in identifying and acquiring the skills needed for business transformation.

+---

 ### How you can benefit:

 -Receive support from a skills manager who will work with you to understand your skills needs and introduce relevant training programmes to meet your needs<br><br>'-Receive guidance on relevant jobs and skills resources and government schemes that support your skills development plan<br><br>'-Be part of a skills support network to share common skills issues and learn from other peer companies in the network to avoid common pitfalls and strengthen your implementation